Friday, April 14, 2023

 Growing up that was all the motivation McGill needed to do well in school.
 "My friend would ask me 'Why do you always sit in the front row?'
 I told her I don't want to work on the farm the rest of my life!"

-In high school he activities included the Future Business Leaders of America (FBLA) where as club historian she wrote an article that was published in the local newspaper.
+In high school her activities included the Future Business Leaders of America (FBLA).
+As club historian she wrote an article that was published in the local newspaper.
 And she successfully competed in public speaking contests.
 Her juices as a future communicator started to flow.

 The family tobacco farm was in the small community of Nesmith (pronounced Knee-smith) near Kingstree in South Carolina's Williamsburg County.